Add an Entrance to Your Basement

 When building a new home, plan the foundation to include an exterior staircase and entry basement doors.
 The foundation contractor can build a foundation extension or areaway to fit the door system you choose.
 Whether you use poured concrete or concrete block, accurate construction of the areaway foundation and the door opening is essential.
 Your foundation contractor will follow the specifications from the access door manufacturer for a weather- and watertight fit.
 Once it’s poured, it’s time to look at the stairs and doors.

 A qualified foundation contractor can best advise you on the appropriate basement access solution for your home project.
+(Click here to find a foundation expert in your local area via our partnership with HomeAdvisor.)
 Whatever method you choose, providing access, egress, and easy storage to your basement will enhance your home and improve its value.